 2. General: "Should Cool Roofs Be Used in Colder Climates" by Daniel Overbey is an interesting look at the ongoing attempt to establish a definitive answer to that question.
 Available on Mr. Overbey's blog.

 3. General: "Economic Comparison of White, Green, and Black Flat Roofs in the United States" is an excellent short paper which focuses on the relative life-cycle costs and environmental effects of these three roof categories in warm climates.
-The paper is from 2013, was produced by researchers at Lawrence Berkeley National Laboratory, and is available at the website of the EPDM Roofing Association.
+The paper is from 2013, and was produced by researchers at Lawrence Berkeley National Laboratory.
+(The paper no longer appears to be available for free online, a summary of the paper can be found here.)

 4. General: "Analysis of 'Economic Comparison of White, Green, and Black Flat Roofs In the United States'" is an interesting critique of the study in the previous link.
-It was sponsored by the EPDM Roofing Association, and is available on their website.
+It was sponsored by the EPDM Roofing Association, and is available on the Cool Roofs and Cool Pavements Toolkit website.

 5. General: Roof Cleaning: Wondering about the energy savings that might result from cleaning the dirty white roof on your building?
 Read this paper: "Saving Energy by Cleaning Reflective Thermoplastic Low-Slope Roofs".
 Made available by the Oak Ridge National Laboratory's Building Technologies Research and Integration Center.